nic-kup/deep_hedging_and_pricing/readme.md

-# Deep Hedging and pricing for non continuous payoffs with transaction costs.
+# Deep Hedging and pricing for Noncontinuous payoffs with transaction costs.

 This code implements the methodology presented in: